Understanding Nesterov's Acceleration via Proximal Point Method: Two simple approximations of the proximal point method

 After seeing the disappointing outcome of the first approach, our second approach is to replace $f$ with its upper approximation due to the $L$-smoothness:

 Writing the optimality condition, \eqref{gd:2-1} actually leads to a conservative update of gradient descent:

-Note that regardless of how large $\ee_{t+1}$ we choose, the actual update step size in \eqref{gd:2-2} is always upper bounded by $\nicefrac{1}{L}$.
+Note that regardless of how large $\ee_{t+1}$ we choose, the actual update stepsize in \eqref{gd:2-2} is always upper bounded by $\nicefrac{1}{L}$.
 Although this conservative update prevents the overshooting phenomenon of the first approach, as we increase $\ee_{t}$, this conservative update becomes too tardy to be a good approximation of PPM; see Figure~\ref{fig:1}.